 Logo Silver Travellers

-City break to delightfully sunny Malaga
+City break to the delightfully sunny Malaga

-City break to delightfully sunny Malaga
+City break to the delightfully sunny Malaga

 Marina

-A good way to get to know a city quickly is with a bicycle tour.
+A good way to get to know a city quickly is by a bicycle tour.
 This is particularly true of Malaga.
-Cycling as a means of transport is heavily promoted in the city.
-Many Malagueños nowadays take their bikes to work, or use them recreationally in their free time.
-Bike tours are also organised in Malaga.
-Among others by the organisation Baja Bikes.
-Accompanied by an English-speaking guide, you cycle past the biggest sights.
-Since the guide lives in Malaga, you’ll hear and see things you won’t find in travel guides.
-Really fun to do!
-By the way, Baja Bikes also has a culinary bike tour: the Malaga Tapas Tour.
+Cycling as a means of transport is very encouraged in the city.
+Many Malagueños nowadays take their bikes to work, or use them recreationally in their leisure time.
+Bike tours are also organised, among others, by Baja Bikes.
+Accompanied by an English-speaking guide, you cycle past the main sights.
+As the guide also lives in Malaga, you will hear and see things that you won’t find in travel guides.
+Really fun!
+By the way, Baja Bikes also has a culinary bike tour: the Malaga Bike Tour with Tapas.
+Of course, you can also go on an organised city tour.
+Or explore the city walking on your own.

 Town hall